nick-bailey/Suburbanisation_of_poverty_UK/README.md

 These data are accessed under licence from the Urban Big Data Centre (www.ubdc.ac.uk).
 Other UK-based academics can access the data there while the licence remains current.
 The code to produce Figures 1-3 in the paper is here: 'PRS and suburbs - Zoopla data - resub.Rmd'.

 In addition to open datasets noted in the code (postcode to higher area lookups; small area population data), there are a number of other inputs used in the analysis:
-* postcode to Broad Rental Market Areas (BRMAs) lookup:
+* postcode to Broad Rental Market Areas (BRMAs) lookup: https://github.com/nick-bailey/Postcode-to-BRMA-lookup
-* Local Housing Allowance Rates for BRMAs, 2012 onwards:
+* Local Housing Allowance Rates for BRMAs, 2012 onwards: https://github.com/nick-bailey/LHA-rates-for-BRMAs
-* LSOA centrality within TTWA file - kindly provided by MengLe Zhang via Github - https://raw.githubusercontent.com/MengLeZhang/decentralisationPaper2
+* file measuring LSOA centrality within TTWAs kindly provided by MengLe Zhang: https://raw.githubusercontent.com/MengLeZhang/decentralisationPaper2

 ## Housing Benefit claims data (open)
 These are open data access through APIs and downloads from various webpages.
 The code to produce Figures 4-6 in the paper is here: 'PRS and suburbs – HBen data – v6.Rmd'